Decomposition of convex high dimensional aggregative stochasticcontrol problems: Price-based coordination of a large population of thermostatically controlled loads

-Assuming that for any generic generation technology $j$, the size of single plants included in $j$ is quite smaller than the aggregate installed capacity of $j$, inequality \eqref{commit:bounds} sets that commitment decisions can be extended to the fleet and expressed by continuous variables $H_j(t_\ell)\in[0,1]$.
+In \eqref{commit:bounds} it is supposed that, for any generation technology $j$, the capacity of the single power plant is significantly smaller than the total installed capacity.
+As a result, it is reasonable to consider the continuous relaxation of the UC problem by assuming $H_j(t_\ell)\in[0,1]$.

-The amount of response allocated by each generation technology is limited by the headroom $r_j H_j (t_\ell)G^{max}_{j}(t_\ell)$ in \eqref{ineq prod max prod_1} and the slope $s_j$ linking the FR with the dispatch level \eqref{ineq prod max prod_2}.
+The amount of response allocated by each generation technology is limited by the headroom $r_j H_j (t_\ell)G^{max}_{j}(t_\ell)$ in \eqref{ineq prod max prod_1} and by the slope $s_j$ linking the FR with the dispatch level \eqref{ineq prod max prod_2}.
 Constraints \eqref{2e} to \eqref{2h} deal with frequency response provision and $R_{TCL}$ (the mean of FR allocated by TCLs).
-They guaranty secure frequency deviations following sudden generation loss $\Delta G_L$.
+They guarantee secure frequency deviations following sudden generation loss $\Delta G_L$.
 Inequality \eqref{2e} allocates enough FR (with delivery time $t_d$) such that the quasi-steady-state frequency remains above $\Delta f_{qss}^{max}$, with $\Lambda$ accounting for the damping effect introduced by the loads \cite{kundur1994power}.
-Finally \eqref{2g} constraints the maximum tolerable frequency deviation $\Delta f_{nad}$, following the formulation and methodology presented in \cite{teng2015stochastic} and \cite{trovato2018unit}.
+The constraint \eqref{2g} imposes the maximum tolerable frequency deviation $\Delta f_{nad}$, following the formulation and methodology presented in \cite{teng2015stochastic} and \cite{trovato2018unit}.
 The rate of change of frequency is taken into account in \eqref{2f} where at $t_{rcf}$ the frequency deviation remains above $\Delta f_{ref}$.
 Constraint \eqref{2h} prevents trivial unrealistic solutions that may arise in the proposed formulation, such as high values of committed generation $H_j(t_\ell)$ in correspondence with low (even zero) generation dispatch $G_j(t_\ell)$.
 The reader can refer to \cite{depaola2019mean} for more details on the UC problem.

-The solution of the UC problem, corresponding to the function $F_0$, can be described by the following optimization problem:
+The solution $F_0$ of the UC problem can be defined by the following optimization problem:

 subject to equations \eqref{equ offer demand}-\eqref{2h}.